Configure field requirements

 Recommendation

 Start with the smallest reliable set.
-Over-requiring fields can reject good receipts unnecessarily, but under-requiring them makes reward decisions harder to trust.
+Requiring too many fields rejects good receipts; requiring too few makes reward decisions harder to trust.

 Was this helpful?